 Other causes of apnea include:

-Seek immediate medical attention or call your local emergency number (such as 911) if a person with any type of apnea:
+Seek immediate medical attention or call your local emergency number (such as 911) if a person with any type of breathing problem:

 If a person has stopped breathing, call for emergency help and perform CPR (if you know how).
 When in a public place, look for an Automated External Defibrillator (AED) and follow the directions.

-CPR or other emergency measures will be done in an emergency room or by an ambulance emergency medical technician (EMT).
+CPR or other emergency measures will be done in an emergency room or by an ambulance emergency medical technician (EMT) or paramedic.

 Questions will be asked about the person's medical history and symptoms, including: